impactorbitco/handbook-main/content/ims/policies/HR/Statutory Vacation Leave.md

 ### Entitlement

-1. **Accrual**: Annual leave is accrued based on the length of continuous service with Green Orbit Digital.
+1. **Accrual**: Annual leave is accrued based on the length of continuous service with Impact Orbit Creative Group.
 The accrual rate increases with tenure and is calculated as [insert accrual rate] days per completed year of service, up to a maximum of [insert maximum days] days per year.
 2. **Carryover**: Employees may carry over a maximum of [insert maximum carryover days] unused annual leave days from one year to the next.
 Any accrued leave days beyond the carryover limit will be forfeited at the end of the calendar year.
-3. **Public Holidays**: In addition to annual leave, employees are entitled to paid time off for recognized public holidays observed by Green Orbit Digital.
+3. **Public Holidays**: In addition to annual leave, employees are entitled to paid time off for recognized public holidays observed by Impact Orbit Creative Group.
 The number of public holidays may vary depending on the employee's location and local regulations.

 ### Requesting Annual Leave